Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 Assuming user is already logged in
 Steps:
 - Navigate to the home page
-- Click the '+' symbol
+- Click the button "Click here to create a new post"
 - Complete form
   - Title
   - Content